worldofmarcus/project-portfolio-3/README.md

 * [Credits](<#credits>)
 * [Acknowledgements](<#acknowledgements>)

-#   Project
+# **Project**

-## **Site Users Goal**
+## Site Users Goal
-The user of 'WOM Record Collection' wants to have access to an intuitive application that keeps track on the users record collection.
+The user of 'WOM Record Collection' wants to have access to an intuitive application that keeps track on the users collection.

 ## User Stories
 I have included some user stories to clarify why particular feature matters.
-This can then be tested in the [Testing](<#testing>) section.
+These will then be tested and confirmed in the [Testing](<#testing>) section.

 - As a user I want to be able to have access to a list function so that I can list all items in the collection.
 - As a user I want to have access to a search function to be able to search for specific items in the collection.